D-Goth/NeoBerry/README.md

 - gunicorn — High-performance WSGI server for production or staging deployments

 - platformdirs — Determines system paths based on OS (for config, temp files, etc.)

-> All dependencies are listed in the requirements.txt file. > To install them: > pip install -r requirements.txt

 ---